Dvlv/BoxBuddyRS/docs/guide.md

 ### Stopping a Box
 If a box is running there will be a stop symbol in the top-right of the application window, next to the box's status (which will probably say "Up X Minutes").
 Click this stop button to stop the box.

-If the box is definitely running but the button does not appear, click the Reload button in the titlebar (The curved arrow) to reload BoxBuddy's UI.
+If the box is definitely running but the button does not appear, click the menu button in the titlebar (top-right) and choose "Refresh" to reload BoxBuddy's UI (or press the F5 key).
 This should update the box's current status and make the stop button appear.

 ### Removing a Box
 Click the "Delete Box" button to remove a box.
 A confirmation pop-up will appear to make sure you wish to permanently delete the box.
 Click "Delete" to confirm, or "Cancel" to go back.